TankieTwitch/how-to-use-library/README.md

 **RedM** - has nearly 2400 individual images (at last count).
 The RedM folder is one large library.
 I have tried to organize the images by names so folder searching will be simplified.
 Do not use the names in the library for your script as they often times have changed to make it easier to locate images in folder search.

-#### IMAGE CATEGORIES:
+### IMAGE CATEGORIES:

-##IMAGE CATEGORIES:
+## IMAGE CATEGORIES:
-    CATEGORY	        DESCRIPTION
-    * a_c ------------  These are the ped model names from ped model database
+* a_c - These are the ped model names from the game database
-    * alcohol --------  Alcohol drinks and bottles
+* alcohol - Alcohol drinks and bottles
-    * ammo -----------  All ammo types
+* ammo - All ammo types
-    * clothes --------  Assorted Clothing items
+* clothes - All clothing items
-    * collector	Cigarette Collector Cards Assorted - Not Complete yet
+* collector - All Cigarette Cards **NOTE:** In Progress
-    * consumable	Everything you can eat, drink, smoke and use
+* consumable - Everything you can eat, drink, smoke and use up
-    * furniture (600-700 items?)
-This is a large section, at some point I hope to add a discription to name
+* furniture - 600-700+ This section will be re-visited in the future, possible object model names time depending
-    * hair	Grooming related images - mostly male hair an beard care
+* hair - Grooming related images
-    * herb	Mostly things you can plant or harvest and icons related to herbs
+* herb - Mostly things you can plant, pick or harvest and icons related to herbs
-    * lumber	Lumber related images
+* lumber - Lumber related images
-    * mining	Mining realated images
+* mining - Mining related images
-    * meat	all the raw and cooked meats (including fish)
+* meat - all the raw and cooked meats including fish
-    * tobacco	Tobacco and tobacco products
+* tobacco - Tobacco and tobacco related products
-    * provision	Collections of Heirloom Items, Money, Jewelry, Arrowheads, Eggs, Beaks and More
+* provisions - Collections of heirloom items, money, jewelry, arrowheads, eggs, beaks and more
-    * resource	Horns, Pelts, items used for crafting, resources
+* respirce - Horns, pelts, items used for crafting, raw resources and parts
-    * seed	At last count - 82 varieties of seed packs that each correspond to a consumable_herbs
+* seed - At last count, 82 varieties of seed packs corresponding to a consumable_herb item or farm product
-    * tool	All the tools
+* tool - All the tools
-    * weapon - All current weapon images
+* weapon - all current weapon images
-* weapon_melee	All current melee weapons

 <br/>
 <br/>
 The RedM library is very large and some items are still named what they are and not in a category as such.
 Try searching the word that best descripbes what you are looking for